 In an eye-opening interview on MidAtlanticGateway.net, Slater, who at the time was out of jail and seemingly making strides towards a life of normalcy, gave his side of the story.

 “I don’t know what actually happened, other than I woke up in Intensive Care in the hospital.
 I had gone to the hospital by ambulance the night before.

 “They had given me a shot of Morphine, and when I went to the Emergency Room, they had apparently given me two forty milligram Oxycontins on top of that, and I was already on Vicodin and Klonopin and Neurontin.

 “And they had a medication called Avinza, a Morphine-based pain pill.
 Plus, I had nerve damage, and I could hardly walk.
 And I had a hurt neck; I had spinal stenosis in my neck.

 “So, I was in real bad shape.
 And when they did all that, they let me out of the hospital!
 They put me in a friend of mine’s car, and I ended up at his house.
 I couldn’t tell you what happened from there. (laughs)

-Slater added that he had gone to the Emergency Room the previous evening because he was in severe pain.
+Slater added that he had gone to the Emergency Room the previous evening because of severe pain.

 During the interview, Slater alludes to medical malpractice in one of his many operations.
 Previously, he had had a spine stimulator put in his back by a pain management doctor and also asserts to having ten screws and three rods in his back.

-He also mentions that while awaiting trial, he was held in jail under a $100,000 bail, so he couldn’t have got out even if he wanted to.
+He also mentions that he was held in jail under a $100,000 bail while awaiting trial, so he couldn’t have gotten out even if he wanted to.